-The staff is here to assist you and your students at all times.
+The staff are available to assist you and your students.
 However, the telephone is for school business and emergency use.
 Students are expected to make social arrangements prior to leaving home.

 10.9 TEXTBOOKS

 Textbooks and workbooks are furnished for all students by the school.
 If textbooks are defaced or lost the student must pay for them.
 The charge is based on the damage and the value of the book.